Why Nonprofits Should Require Board Members to Donate and Fundraise

 - When organizations required minimum donations from board members, the median amount was $1,000.
 Arts organizations required a median of $2,000 while educational nonprofits had a median minimum of $2,500.

-Overall, successful organizations used an array of ways board members could participate in fundraising.
+Overall, successful organizations used an array of opportunities for board members to participate in fundraising.
 They also focused on expanding the pool of prospective donors through the existing contacts of their board members.

 Other research, cited by the NRC, has shown that board member engagement provides credibility for the organization and access to networks and resources.

 What can your nonprofit do to create a more engaged board?
-The researchers suggested these three actions:
+Research suggests these three actions:

 - Require a minimum donation from board members.
 The amount is less important than that everyone gives.